Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

 }
 ```

-Note that you could create a Vue component instead of a pure HTML-based banner, but then you should store `updateAvailable` state in your App' store (e.g. Vuex) and it will require some more work.
+Note that you could create a Vue component instead of a pure HTML-based banner, but then you should store the `updateAvailable` state in your App’ store (e.g. Vuex) and it will require some more work.

 If possible, configure your production environment to serve `service-worker.js` with HTTP caching disabled.
-Otherwise if you visit your web app, and then revisit again before `service-worker.js` has expired from cache, you'll continue to get the update banner showing.
+Otherwise, if you visit your web app, and then revisit before `service-worker.js` has expired from the cache, you’ll continue to get the update banner showing.

 ### Handling offline-first forms

-There are 2 ways of handling offline forms: the first one is by intercepting the request when user is offline and sending it again when there's a internet connection.
+There are 2 ways of handling offline forms: the first one is by intercepting the request when the user is offline and sending it again when there’s an internet connection.
 There are a few problems that you must take care of:

-1. **Concurrency:** what if the data on remote database has changed when user was offline?
-Overwriting it might be an unwanted behaviour.
+1. **Concurrency:** what if the data on the remote database has changed when the user was offline?
+Overwriting it might be an unwanted behavior.
-2. **False positives:** if the user is connected to internet, it doesn't necessary mean that he can send requests yet (i.e. paid hotspots).
+2. **False positives:** if the user is connected to the internet, it doesn’t necessarily mean that he can send requests yet (i.e. paid hotspots).
-3. **Error handling:** when the request failed, how should we inform the user that the request he tried to made 3 days ago failed?
+3. **Error handling:** when the request fails, how should we inform the user that the request he tried to make 3 days ago failed?
 4. **Application architecture:** this kind of offline-first form handling often requires a more complex architecture.

-The easier approach is to save the form state in local storage and inform the user that he will be able to submit the form once he'll be online again.
-This solution can be implemented in a few line for each already existing form.
+The easier approach is to save the form state in local storage and inform the user that he will be able to submit the form once he is online again.
+This solution can be implemented in a few lines for each already existing form.

-Let's start with creating a local store in `store/local.ts`.
+Let’s start with creating a local store in `store/local.ts`.
 We will use [`LocalForage`](https://github.com/localForage/localForage) library which wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.
-It will allow us to store data in the most suitable local storage available on user's device:
+It will allow us to store data in the most suitable local storage available on the user’s device:

 ```typescript
 import LocalForage from "localforage";